-A study of the issues and influences of gender, sexual orientation and the major racial/ethnic and cultural groups in the United States on the theoretical and research paradigms in psychology and on clinical and counseling practices.
-The course expands students' frame of reference concerning human diversity and applies this knowledge of counseling and research issues in psychology.
+A study of the issues and influences of gender, sexual orientation and the major racial/ethnic and cultural groups in the United States on the theoretical and research paradigms in psychology.
+The course expands students' frame of reference concerning human diversity and encourages application of major themes.